shivharis/turtlebot3_wiki/docs/source/appendix_realsense.rst

 User's guide
 ------------

-`Intel® RealSense™ packages`_ to enable the use of Intel® RealSense™ R200, F200, and SR300 cameras with ROS.
-To use RealSense™, please refer to the following two packages.
+`Intel® RealSense™ packages`_ enable the use of Intel® RealSense™ R200, F200, and SR300 cameras with ROS.
+Below links are describing packages needed to operate Intel® RealSense™.
+You will be guided to install these packaged in the next section.

 +---------------------+---------------------------------------------------------------------------+
 | Package             | Description                                                               |